John Carter of Mars

-John Carter of Mars is a fictional Virginian soldier who acts as the initial protagonist of the Barsoom stories by Edgar Rice Burroughs.
-A veteran of the American Civil War, he is transported to the planet Mars, called Barsoom by its inhabitants, where he becomes a warrior battling various mythological beasts, alien armies and malevolent foes.
-Created in 1911, the character has appeared in novels and short stories, comic books, television shows and films, including the 2012 feature film John Carter, which marked the 101st anniversary of the character's first appearance.
+John Carter of Mars is the (initial) protagonist of the Barsoom stories by Edgar Rice Burroughs.
+A veteran of the American Civil War from Virginia, Carter is transported to the planet Mars, called Barsoom by its inhabitants.
+There, he becomes a warrior battling various mythological beasts, alien armies, and malevolent foes across Barsoom.

+Created in 1911, John Carter became a major influence on early science fiction.
+The character has appeared in novels and short stories, comic books, television shows and films, including the 2012 feature film John Carter, which marked the 101st anniversary of the character's first appearance.
+The character is in the public domain, though the Edgar Rice Burroughs estate maintains some ownership around certain aspects of the character.

 Appearances

 John Carter was the lead character in the first novel by Edgar Rice Burroughs, set on a fictionalized version of Mars known as Barsoom.
 Written between July and September 28, 1911, the novel was serialized as Under the Moons of Mars in the pulp magazine The All-Story from February to July 1912.
 It later appeared as a complete novel only after the success of Burroughs's Tarzan series.
 For its October 1917 hardcover publication by A.C.
 McClurg & Company, the novel was retitled A Princess of Mars.

 Carter reappeared in subsequent volumes of the series, most prominently in the second (The Gods of Mars, 1918), the third (The Warlord of Mars, 1919), the eighth (Swords of Mars, 1936), the tenth (Llana of Gathol, 1948), and the eleventh and final installment (John Carter of Mars, published posthumously in 1964).
 John Carter is also a major secondary character in the fourth volume (Thuvia, Maid of Mars, 1920), and the ninth (Synthetic Men of Mars, 1940).
 In September 2021, Edgar Rice Burroughs, Inc. released John Carter Of Mars: Gods of the Forgotten, by Geary Gravel.
 Considered by some to be the 12th book in the Barsoom series, it is not widely accepted as such.